 Skip to content

-Students and alumni are often interested in federal government service during Presidential transitions and as new administrations ramp up.
+Students and alumni are often curious about federal government service during Presidential transitions and as new administrations ramp up.
 While transitions are relatively brief and fast-moving processes, hiring into a new Presidential administration continues beyond the formal transition period, as well as throughout an administration.
 OPIA has aggregated a sampling of frequently asked questions and resources to help you understand hiring processes for Presidential transitions and new administrations, and perhaps participate in them.

 Frequently Asked Questions